redox-os/website/content/news/this-month-251130.md

 <img src="/img/screenshot/mate-desktop.png" class="img-responsive"/>

+## More Boot Fixes

+Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting, he also updated system components and drivers to deamonize after starting and moved the hardware initialization to their child process to fix hangs and allow the boot to continue in more hardware.

+If you have a computer that hangs on Redox boot we recommend that you test again with the latest daily image.

 ## Migration to i586

-The Rust upstream migrated the i686 CPU targets to i586, the Redox build system and documentation has been updated to use `i586` as the CPU architecture target name for 32-bit x86 computers.
+The Rust upstream migrated the i686 CPU targets to i586.
+The Redox build system and documentation have been updated to use `i586` as the CPU architecture target name for 32-bit x86 computers.

 ## Self Build Tooling Bootstraping